STUDENT EMPLOYMENT POLICIES AND PROCEDURES

 The purpose of these Student Employment Classifications is to meet the Internal Revenue Services guidelines concerning student assistant employment.
 The category from which a student employee is paid is determined by the funding source.

 The appointment and time sheet process is different for each of the classifications.
-Please refer to the Human Resources Payroll Office’s Timekeepers Manual for specific directions: http://www.csus.edu/hr/payroll.
+Please refer to the Human Resources Payroll Office’s website for more information: http://www.csus.edu/hr/departments/payroll/student%20employment.html.

 - Student Assistant.
 Student Assistant (SA) classification is used during the academic year and the summer semester (YRO).
 Employment is governed by the Student Employment Policies established within the University and the CSU system.
 Student Assistants are funded from University resources whether it is General fund, Lottery fund, Parking fund, etc. Student Assistant employees are excluded from Social Security and Medicare withholding.
 Student Assistant may earn an indefinite amount during the fiscal year.

 - Bridge Student Assistant.
 Bridge Student Assistant (BSA) is used primarily during the summer, if the student is not enrolled for the summer semester (YRO) or during the academic year, if the student assistant is enrolled in less than half time status (undergraduate level=6 units, graduate level=4 units).
 Using the Bridge classification does not automatically authorize a student assistant to work more than 20 hours per week during the academic year.
 Student employees who fall within the Bridge classification must contribute to the Part-time, Seasonal & Temporary Employees Retirement Plan (PST) and Medicare.